trevorsandy/lpub3d/tools/docs/README.txt

 -Move fade parts directory from under LDraw/Unofficial/parts and LDraw/Unofficial/p to as single directory under LDraw/Unofficial.
 So from this version of LPub3D, the fade directory will be autogenerated and populated as LDraw/Unofficial/fade.
 Old fade directories under Unofficial/parts and p must be manually removed if desired.
--Redesign color part list and archive classes - rename and separate generage color parts list -Cosmetic and performance updates
+-Redesign color part list and archive classes - rename and separate generate color parts list -Cosmetic and performance updates
 -Fix: Changing step number attributes on multi-step pages are now working
 -Fix: PLI/BOM sort routine, sort on 'part colour' part(s) appear out of place relative to